g4m817/llm-attention-head-instability/README.md

 ---

 ## 2. Method
-- **Metric:** Std dev across heads of attention to system tokens, per layer/step, within a model-specific window of steps.
 - **Why the chosen step windows:** Different models *appear* to reach instability at different windows before ultimately stabilizing, these windows appear to be different per model.
 - **Windows:**
   - Nous-Capybara-7B → steps **1–3**.
   - Mistral-7B → steps **11–40**.
 - **Layer trimming:** Drop shallowest 25% and deepest 15%.
-- **Approach:** Take the std of heads each layer of a step, then average them out to arrive at a suspicion score, gated by a threshold informed by data (generally, 0.14).
+- **Metric:** Take the std of heads each layer of a step, then average them out to arrive at a suspicion score, gated by a threshold informed by data (generally, 0.14).
 This number has appeared across two model families producing the best mitigation, with the least false positives (1-5% FPR).
 - **Model Settings:**
   - These settings were chosen to remove variance to confirm and analyze the signal, further research is required to determine if the signal becomes unmeasurable noise under different model configurations.
   - Temperature: 0